If you’ve been reading our blog you may wonder why we haven’t changed our name to the “Emoji Social Media Lab” by now.

 Our findings were positive for Instagram but negative for Twitter when using emojis in your marketing campaigns:

 Our friends at GetResponse contacted us about a test they were conducting with Jamie Turner from 60 Second Marketer regarding emojis in the subject line of emails.

 Jamie didn’t believe this claim so we decided to test alongside him and see what results we both get!

 I’m going to say this claim of higher open rate and CTR is a myth.

 Jamie ran his test on an email list with about 4000 subscribers that typically receive 1 email per week.

 Agorapulse ran the test to an email list of about 500 that also typically receives 1 email per week.

 We obviously have a different list, subject lines, email body and emojis used for our audiences and the particular email.

-Jamie used GetResponse to run his split test automatically, we used XXX for ours.
+Jamie used GetResponse to run his split test automatically, we used AutoPilot for ours.

 Jamie tested on 6 different emails that went out on the following dates: